 Consider using a template if:

-- Users would benefit from seeing your content multiple places
+- Readers benefit from seeing your content multiple places

 - You want to encourage repeat visits and familiarity with your content

 All educational content at Mailchimp relies heavily on content templates.
 We use templates for Technical Content, Integration Directory descriptions, marketing guides, and more.

 If you’re looking for a template for your structured content but can’t find one that meets your needs, you may want to create your own.
 There are 2 main ways to create a new template.

 If you already have a piece of content that serves its purpose well, use it as a model.
 Review some of the templates in the style guide to see how granular you might want to get, and look for any elements you might want to add.